Hundemeier/sacn/README.md

 ```

 The usage of the receiver is way more simple than the sender.
-The `sACNreceiver` can be initalized with the following parameters:
+The `sACNreceiver` can be initialized with the following parameters:
  * `bind_address: str`: if you are on a Windows system and want to use multicast provide a valid interfaceIP-Address!
  Otherwise omit.
  * `bind_port: int`: Default: 5568.
 It is not recommended to change this value!